 The first article comes from the AWAI, titled “What is Copywriting?”
 In the article, the author goes on to describe how copywriting works, the qualifications needed to become a copywriter, and the path to take to become one.

 Julia McCoy wrote the second article for Express Writers and titled it “How Copywriting Works: A 101 to the Writing that Fuels the Web”.
 In this article, McCoy goes over what a copywriter is (and what they aren’t), the role of an agency in the development of copy, and what differentiates excellent copy from your usual run-of-the-mill presentation.

 Drawing from the information in the articles mentioned above, as well as my experience as a direct response copywriter, here are three ways in which your copy helps your business get your audience to act:

 Copywriting Promotes Your Products

 The copy in your marketing and advertising materials should refer to what you are selling.
 At the very least, you must let people know what you are selling and how to get it.

 And yes, that happens more often than you think.
 Look at the Super Bowl commercials.
-Companies are spending millions of dollars in creating this comedic or cinematographic spots.
-Still, they forget to achieve the essential goal of an advertisement – letting the public know of the offer they are advertising.
+Companies are spending millions of dollars in creating these comedic or cinematographic spots.
+Still, they forget to achieve the essential goal of an advertisement – let the public know of the offer they are advertising.